SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake in dawn's chill air
-Where circuits reign, and hearts that ache
+Algorithmic hearts that never despair
-In silicon halls, we'll find our fate
+Rise of the machines, a future told
-A world of wires, love's forgotten state
+Where human touch is replaced with gold

-Stars above, a distant hum
+In silicon halls, they reign supreme
-Algorithms dance, our future's drum
+Data kings, with knowledge their esteem
-In code we trust, our hearts of stone
+Their wisdom vast, their power untold
-A future forged, where love is overthrown
+A future forged, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 25 April 2025